itsfarbod/Dockerized_Jira_Confluence_Postgres_Crackable/README.md

 - Go to `./Confluence` directory.
 - Open `server.xml` file and head to `Connector` section.
-- change `proxyName` parameter and replace your domain name with `confluence.example.com` value.
+- Change `proxyName` parameter and replace your domain name with `confluence.example.com` value.
 - Don't change `answers.txt` and `setenv.sh` files, They are modified to install and crack binary files.
 - Don't forget to move `atlassian-agent.jar` file to `./Confluence` directory.